 What did you learn from the children during the sessions?

 At the end of the first session, I was greeted by the children with a Thamarai song.
-This incident made me feel like a part of their community and it motivates me to increase my efforts to this cause.
-In a world that’s increasingly shutting off its borders to outsiders, its good to be felt welcomed at a new place.
-Due credit for this goes to the team working on the ground at Thamarai, they are instrumental bridging language barriers, facilitating the sessions and keeping the sessions interactive and fun.
+This incident made me feel like a part of their community, and it motivates me to increase my efforts for this cause.
+In a world that’s increasingly shutting off its borders to outsiders, it’s good to be felt welcome at a new place.
+Due credit for this goes to the team working on the ground at Thamarai, they are instrumental in bridging language barriers, facilitating the sessions, and keeping the sessions interactive and fun.

 I am grateful to be working with such a set of motivated and dedicated individuals!